Potomac, North Branch

 Rapid

 Named after the town of 'Warnick' that was once on the river right side at this rapid.
-The traditional line is to start at center work to the left, passing just to the right of a rock that appears to block the channel.
-The river right side of this rapid has been opening up in recent years and there is a line down river right, as well, with a rocky turn back to the center at the bottom.
+There is a little boogie water before you get to it.
+Basically, 'Warnick' rapid is a riverwide shoal that the paddler has to find a way through.
+The traditional line is to start at center, then work to the left, passing just to the right of a rock that appears to block the channel.
+The river right side of this rapid has been opening up in recent years and there is a line down river right, as well, which can be rocky at the bottom.
+I have been told by one paddler that there is a way (at 1,000 cfs) to run a clean line through the center of the shoal and I've actually seen another paddler that seemed to pull it off, but I don't know how to describe it here.
+It's up to your river reading skills.
+(There are spelling variations of 'Warnick' such as 'Warnoch' and perhaps others.)

 "Robins Nest"